KaeCan/ML_Portfolio/README.md

 ## [Image Classification](https://github.com/KaeCan/ML_Portfolio/blob/main/Image_Classification/image_classification.pdf)

 My partner and I explore classification using a dataset of images.
 We attempt to fit various models and make improvements based on observations and our understanding of neural networks.

+---
+## Summary

+Going to Intro to Machine Learning, I had little expectations for how much more I would learn.
+Prior, I had completed the course, Human Language Technologies, which focused on NLP (Natural Language Processing) and as a result learned a moderate amount about how machine learning algorithms work.
+After finishing this course, however, I realize I have learned so much more.
+I believe I truly understand the algorithms I have been taught, and I understand when and where to use them with respect to varying circumstances.
+As of the time of writing this (April 2023), I am already utilizing my knowledge of ML and NLP to create modern applications that incorporate these techniques that I have learned over this year.
+I expect that, in the future, machine learning and NLP will continue to heavily influence the world, and I see myself contributing in this aspect.
+I look forward to working in companies that embrace the potential of AI, ML, and NLP, as I truly enjoy these topics and will continue to learn more on my own.